tfortammi/wad2/README.md

 python main.py
 ```

+To visit the Web Application, simply locate the folder where you've downloaded the file and add `/app` to the back of the link.
+For e.g. `file:///Applications/MAMP/htdocs/wad2/app`

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+**Acknowledgements**
+---

++ [@shobrook](https://www.github.com/shobrook) for logo and UI design assistance.
++ Base logo vector made by [Freepik](https://www.freepik.com/) from [Flaticon](www.flaticon.com).
++ [drduh's macOS-Security-and-Privacy-Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide) and [Jonathan Levin's MacOS Security Guide](http://newosxbook.com/files/moxii3/AppendixA.pdf) were incredibly helpful while I was building `stronghold`.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)